mnooner256/pyqrcode/docs/index.rst

 QR codes can be saved as SVG, PNG (by using the
 `pypng <https://pypi.python.org/pypi/pypng/>`_ module), and plain text.
 PIL is not used to render the image files.
+You can also display a QR code directly in a compatible terminal.

 The pyqrcode module attempts to follow the QR code standard as closely as possible.
 The terminology and the encodings used in pyqrcode come directly